theenadayalank/lint-prepush/README.md

 ### Concurrent Tasks

+Tasks for a file group will by default run in linear order (eg. `"*.js": [ "jest", "eslint"]` will run jest first, then after it's done run eslint).
-If you'd like to run your task concurrently, use the `concurrent` property like so:
+If you'd like to run tasks for a file group concurrently instead (eg. jest and eslint in parallel), use the `concurrent` property like so:

 ```diff
 {